uaraven/logview/readme.md

 "append last"/"delete first" operations.

-LogView operates on LogEvent structures, not on text lines, this allows keeping track of which line belongs to which event even with wrapping enabled.
+LogView operates on LogEvent structures, not on text lines, this allows keeping track of which line belongs to which event even with wrapping enabled and easy navigation to specific log event by its ID or timestamp.

 ## Capabilities